Hadrien-Cr/-ATOW_ML/README.md

 ## Algorithm choice and model selection

-We have chosen to use xgboost model
+We have chosen to use XGboost model for prediction of tow.
-Model parameters can be found in models/xgboost aggregation
+Model parameters can be found in `"models/xgboost_aggregation.py"`

-Modeles

-3 models xgboost - 1 spécialisé sur l'ensemble de la donnée 2 autres - un sur H et l'autre sur M -

-modele 0 sur H et modele 1 sur M

-prediction sur tous le dataset sur les 3,
-2 vecteurs de prediction reusltatnt des modeles
-combinaison linaire pour reduire les rmse - optimisation pour le faire.

-Tuning - optimisation bayseienne sur chacun des modèles (fichier tuning) module hyperopt pour ça

-Pour train : aller dans xgboost_aggregation
+We have specified and trained three different XGboost models :
+- One on the whole dataset
+- Two others on H or M wtc (xgboost_agreggation_model_0.json stands for wtc = H, xgboost_agreggation_model_1.json stands for wtc = M, xgboost_agreggation_model_2.json stands for the whole dataset)

+We then combine them linearly to minimize RMSE, optimized for best performance.

+Bayesian optimization was applied to each model using the Hyperopt module for hyperparameter tuning (see tuning file).